scottamass/radio-browser/README.md

 https://radio-browser-ebon.vercel.app

-this is a simple app that plays a selection of online radio stations from around the birstol area, It has sevral features such as rembering last station used via local storage and peristent light dark mode
+this is a simple app that plays a selection of online radio stations from around the birstol area, It has sevral features such as rembering last station used via local storage and peristent light dark mode . intergrations via supabse are included

 ![Alt text](image-1.png)